NVC Foundation Continues to Assist Super Typhoon Karding-Hit Polillo Island

 Emergency Relief for Polillo Island

-Super Typhoon Karding (international name: Typhoon Noru) first made landfall in the Philippines at Burdeos, Polillo Island, Quezon Province.
-The storm began battering the island on the afternoon of September 25.
+Super Typhoon Karding (international name: Typhoon Noru) hit several parts of the Philippines in September 2022.
+The storm first made landfall at Burdeos, Polillo Island, Quezon Province on the afternoon of September 25.

 The following day, NVC Foundation sent 10,000 Mingo Meals to Polillo.
 Our team coordinated with Fr.
 Bong Sarabia, CM to make sure that the Mingo Meals got to where they were needed.